jimburton/scrabble/chapters/Chapter2.md

 pragma `{-# LANGUAGE TemplateHaskell #-}` at the top of each file that has an expression like this in it, and add `TemplateHaskell` to the list of language extensions being used in the config file.
-When the code is compiled, a preprocessor runs and generates all of those definitions for us.
+When the code is compiled, a preprocessor runs and generates all the lens definitions for us.
 As a result there are lens functions defined with the name of each field, minus the underscores.
 We need to export these from the `Scrabble.Types` module and import them wherever they are